Lama Kathy Wesley resources: PDF files

 Five Joys of Sickness or Adversity

-This teaching by Khenpo Karthar Rinpoche reminds us that even in illness,
+This teaching by Khenpo Karthar Rinpoche reminds us that even in illness, we have the opportunity to practice dharma.

 Helping At The Time Of Death